Rammsauer/greenwashing/README.md

     Even if I could tell someone they had a good fight, I wouldn't be talking to the same man.

+The Goateed Waiter approaches Jack and sets a refill soda
 </pre>